Last update: 04.03.2021 - older versions

 Bushfires and floods are regularly experienced in Australia.
 A pop up station, 4TAB FLOOD was put on air to offer information and advice to the people of Queensland during serious flooding which affected large populations.
 CRA and the trial broadcasters in Canberra and Darwin have been working closely to standardise feeds into a broadcast aggregator using feeds from the Emergency Management agencies and the Bureau of Meteorology to source and appropriately escalate information for display over broadcast text and slideshow.
 This allows DAB+ to offer potentially lifesaving information simultaneously to the public over robust, free to air networks using the low powered DAB+ receivers in the home or car.

-95% of Australians listen to radio each week05.04.2021 - Commercial Radio Australia WorldDAB Member - Australia
+Aussie drivers prefer broadcast radio above other forms of in-car entertainment10.11.2021 - Commercial Radio Australia WorldDAB Member - Australia

 (Radioinfo.com.au) Read more